ORS-Tools - Beginner-friendly Mobility Analysis with OpenStreetMap and openrouteservice in QGIS

 You’ll walk away with a reusable QGIS project, a tutorial, and the confidence and knowledge to repeat the workflow anywhere, anytime.

-We start with a fast-but-thorough introduction with the basics for the new ones:
+In case you start with a fast-but-thorough introduction with the basics for the new ones:

 • How are OSM tags converted into routable networks;